lzapffe/ds_labs/lab-06.md

 # Got some help from ChatGPT to figure out how to use the group_by and mutate to make the new variable without making a function.
 I apparently don't understand group_by as well as I could.
 ```

-The probabilities of being alive or dead are also fairly similar based
+The probabilities of being alive or dead show a similar relationship as
+the graph: the likelihood of being alive or deceased is fairly similar
-on smoking status.
-It is even slightly more likely for participants that
+regardless of smoking status.
+It is even slightly more likely for
-were smokers to be alive, than for non-smokers.
+participants that were smokers to be alive, than for non-smokers.

 ### Question 6

-Creating a new variable for binned ages:
+Creating a new variable with ages categories:

 ``` r
 Whickham_df <- Whickham %>%